5 things you need to know when you’re forced to put a price on the land you love.

 Your land and any business you run on it are unique.
 Similarly, there’s no one-size-fits-all approach to working out how you should be compensated.
 The Act gives scope for a variety of different approaches to determining compensation.
 For this reason, it’s important you engage a legal team with expertise in the Act and its application.

 It’s a complex task to properly understand the nuances of your land and your business to determine which method of assessing compensation is most appropriate for you.
-Of course, local-knowledge is important but don’t dismiss the idea of going out of area for expertise in compulsory acquisition law.
+Of course, local knowledge is important but don’t dismiss the idea of going out of your local area for expertise in compulsory acquisition law.

 For our South Australian clients, we’ve assembled a team of expert valuers, agricultural advisers and the country’s leading barristers in this area of law to properly understand our clients’ land, their business, the environment in which the land sits and the business operates, the impact of the compulsory acquisition and how “just” compensation can be calculated in accordance with the Act.